 The Journey that has allowed Hall to bring the Laguna to market, has also enabled continued progress and some would say, a truer retro-modern model in our most recent release: the Venice.
 Now the decision-making process begins with a choice between Laguna or Venice.
 While it is true that the Laguna, with its carbon fiber shell, wool carpeting and bespoke build options lends itself to a more exclusive three-wheeled crowd, the Venice at only $29,950, opens the door to every enthusiast of unique automobiles and motorcycles.
 Either choice will excite passion and smiles from friends and strangers alike.
 That brings us to a bit of an identity crisis.
 Vanderhall straddles the world between automobile and motorcycle.
 Vanderhall often uses “roadster” to describe its vehicles, extending the early nineteenth century definition of the word which denotes “a horse worthy of traveling”.
 But what is this creation?
 Is it still a three-wheeled motorcycle?
 Is it a three-wheeled car?
 Are “reverse trike” or “autocycle” more correct terms?
 To further confuse things, states define this platform differently.
 Some have created autocycle designations—often eliminating the need to have a motorcycle endorsement for licensing.
 It boils down to one thing: the three-wheeled vehicle has made many advancements over the decades and is delivering the thrills and excitement those first automotive pioneers felt as they took their creations on the open roads for the first time.

 The National Highway Traffic Safety Administration (NHTSA), defines the Venice and Laguna as three-wheel motorcycles.
 They do not undergo the same crash testing as a traditional automobile nor do they have airbags or other automobile specific safety features so to call it a three-wheel car is not accurate.
 As mentioned, several states have created the designation of “autocycle” which denotes a three-wheel motorcycle that has side-by-side seating.
-Currently around 28 states offer an autocycle provision.
-This number is assumed to continue to grow with the increased popularity of the platform.
-Whether its a three-wheel motorcycle, reverse trike or autocycle, certain factors remain constant.
-They are required to stay under a maximum weight limit, have specific reflectors for visibility, and in our opinion, illicit sheer joy and excitement from those that drive them.
+Whether its a three-wheel motorcycle, reverse trike or autocycle, certain factors remaind 28 states offer an autocycle provision.
+This number is assumed to continue to constant.
+They are required to stay under a maximum weight limit, have specific reflectors for visibility, and in our opinion, elicit sheer joy and excitement from those that drive them.